Airbotics/uptane-server/docs/guides/quickstart.md

 make build
 ```

 > This could take upwards of 1 hour on the first run depending on the specifications of your build machine.

-8. When the build is finally complete you should be able run the image with the [QEMU](https://www.qemu.org/) emulator:
+> When the build finished you should now see it on the [images](https://dashboard.airbotics.io/images) page of the Airbotics dashboard.

+8. Boot the image and provision your 'robot'. using the [QEMU](https://www.qemu.org/) emulator:

 ```
 make emulate